veebch/clock/README.md

 # Code used

-The DCF77 code was based on [demogorgi/set-rtc-using-dcf77-via-dcf1](https://github.com/demogorgi/set-rtc-using-dcf77-via-dcf1).
-It relies on a clean DCF77 signal, but is very readable.
+The DCF77 part of the code was based on [demogorgi/set-rtc-using-dcf77-via-dcf1](https://github.com/demogorgi/set-rtc-using-dcf77-via-dcf1).

 # Licence